Code

 summary(model_height)

 Here we see the Intercept and sigma estimates.
-Apparently our posterior estimate for the Intercept is `r round(mean(as_tibble(model_height)$b_Intercept), 2)` and the estimate for $\sigma$ is `r round(mean(as_tibble(model_height)$sigma), 2)`.
-We also see the 95% CIs, but let's visualize these results instead.
+Apparently our posterior estimate for the Intercept is 154.61 and the estimate for \(\sigma\) is 7.77.
+We also see the 95% CIs, but let’s visualize these results instead.

-Inspecting the chains also showed us the posterior distributions of the two parameters, but let's create our own graphs that compare both the prior and posterior distributions.
-We can use the `as_draws_df()` function from `brms` to get draws from each parameter in the model.
+Inspecting the chains also showed us the posterior distributions of the two parameters, but let’s create our own graphs that compare both the prior and posterior distributions.
+We can use the spread_draws() function from tidybayes to get draws from each parameter in the model.
 In the code below I do that twice, once to get the draws from our previous model that sampled from the prior only and once from our new model.
-The result for each is a data frame and I'll add a column to indicate whether the draw is from the prior or posterior.
+The result for each is a data frame and I’ll add a column to indicate whether the draw is from the prior or posterior.
+If you don’t know what the parameters are called, you can use the get_variables() function to get a list of the names you can extract draws from.

 mutate(distribution = "prior")